 When partitioning your disk, you should be sure to have at least a 150MB boot partition (Typically setup on /dev/sda1), a swap partition twice the size of your max memory (no more than 4GB recommended, typically on /dev/sda2), and your third partition (/dev/sda3) should be created with the remaining free space.
 After your disk is partitioned, we need to create the file systems.

-Our next step is to mount & extract the stage 3 to our new filesystem
+The next step is to mount & extract the stage 3 to your new filesystem

 Select your profile (your default USE flags are determined based on the profile that you set).